lsund/scripts/readme.md

 * Many of these are nothing fancy: Just a couple of lines long, similar to aliases.

 * I did not write all the code in this repository.
-(Some other open source code may exist)